QMSTR/qmstr/doc/content/WIP/validation/_index.md

 	> qmstr validate curl-a.b.c.deb curl-a.b.c.deb.spdx
 	Verifying package content against manifest curl-a.b.c.deb.spdx...
-	* documentation matches the package content
+	* manifest matches the package content
 	* all files in the package are documented
-	* documentation is complete
+	* manifest is complete
 	Package validation passed.

 In case of a validation error, the return code of the validator